abhiips07/My-Quick-Rev-Notes/SQL/README.md

 ```

 ### SELECT TOP
-> !!!
-Not all database systems support the `SELECT TOP` clause.
+> :exclamation: Not all database systems support the `SELECT TOP` clause.
 MySQL supports the `LIMIT` clause to select a limited number of records, while Oracle uses `FETCH FIRST n ROWS ONLY` and `ROWNUM`.

 ### ALIASES
 ```SQL